 On a much deeper level ESFPs have a different experience of the world.

-We may criticize them for their lack of self-awareness but this is something they themselves struggle with.
+We may criticize them for their lack of self-awareness, but they themselves struggle with this.

 An Inability To Look Inside